 Since this uses only right angles and has no lone pixels, it's pixel perfect at any size.
 That's why it's in two collections.

 Original size: 5.25pt (use multiples of this value for pixel perfection)

 Symbols used on board Marengi Mk.0 and later ships.

 1. All symbols are to be sized at least 72cm high for physical signage/labels and at least APX2.2 for use on electronic displays.

-2. All symbols are to be prominently placed, and placed so that posted personnel do not obscure them as they perform their duties.
+2. All symbols are to be prominently placed such that personnel do not obscure them as they perform their duties.

 3. All labels/signage will use a strongly photoreactive pigment of hexadecimal color #E43B44 for the outline.
 All electronic versions will use the aforementioned hex color for their outlines as well.

 Been a while since I did any regular polygonal designs, so here's my go at octagons.